 Bottom line

-A tinnitus supplement is rarely a literal scam, but the promise that one will cure or silence your tinnitus always is, because nothing has been shown to do that.
-Judge products by their claims and their refund policy, not their testimonials, and put your real effort into the evidence-based options and an audiologist visit.
-If you still try a supplement, let the guarantee, not the marketing, be the reason you feel safe doing it.
+A sales page can make cure-style promises without evidence.
+The promise that a supplement will cure or silence your tinnitus is unsupported, because nothing has been shown to do that.
+Judge products by their claims and the evidence, not testimonials, and put your real effort into the evidence-based options and an audiologist visit.
+If you still consider a supplement, verify the current checkout, refund, subscription, and shipping terms before purchase.
+A refund policy is not evidence that it works.

 Frequently asked